Skip to main content

 Build the Team

-• Assemble and validate readiness of assigned personnel and equipment.
+• Assemble and validate readiness of crew, equipment, and vehicles.

 Perform Firing Boss-Specific Duties